 They will then examine you, which might include checking your heart rate, reflexes, and breathing pattern.

 They might want to contact your GP to make sure you should go ahead with treatment.

-To have the treatment you will usually need to take off your clothes except your underwear.
+To have the treatment you may need to take off your clothes except your underwear.
 This is so the osteopath can see and work on your muscles and joints.
-You might have a gown to wear.

 The osteopath might use their hands to stretch, massage and improve movement in your spine, joints and muscles.
 Sometimes they use a rapid thrust type action.
 This can cause a popping sound due to the sudden change of pressure in the joint space.
 This might sound alarming, but it shouldn’t be painful.

 Tell the osteopath if you have any discomfort or want them to stop at any time.